SPARQL-Environment/SPARQL-Environment/README.md

 ## Contribute

 Create configs for your datasets, create specific plugins for your data and let us know if you're interested in advancing the underlying framework!

+Checkout the *plugins/README.md* file for how to create plugins.

+Checkout the *configs/README.md* file for how to create configs.